CalyCherkaoui/restaurant_page/README.md

-# Restaurant page: Ghibli Gourmet Studio
+# Restaurant page: The Avocado Studio

 ## About the project:

-In this project, I built a Restaurant page specialized in food inspired by Ghibli Studio Movies.
+In this project, I built a Restaurant page specialized in healty food.
-This project project was built following the specifications , and user cases given by Odin Project
+This project project was built following the specifications , and user cases given by Odin Project:
 [Read the projects specifications](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page)

 ## Built with: